My name is Joey-Elijah Sneddon and I used to be a hardware stat hound.

 Install i-Nex in Ubuntu

 i-Nex is a free download but not yet available through the Ubuntu Software Centre.
-Debian installers are available, but depend on a newer version of the Gambas 3 library than currently included in Ubuntu’s repositories.
+Debian installers are available, thought may require a newer version of the Gambas 3 library than that included with some Ubuntu releases.

 The good/bad news (depending on your preference) is that i-Nex is available to install from a PPA.
-For the full LD on adding that, and the required Gambas repository, head over to the Launchpad page for the project and click through the appropriate links.
+For the full LD on adding that, and, if needed, adding the required Gambas repository, head over to the Launchpad page for the project and click through the appropriate links.